nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 can be used by the player characters.

 ## Entity Fields
-The definitive list of the different fields each entity has:
+This is a definitive list of the different fields each entity has:

 | Character    | Mob              | Item   |
 |--------------|------------------|--------|